Nallini Pathmanathan: V Medical Services M Sdn Bhd v Swissray Asia Healthcare Co Ltd [2025] 2 MLJ 744

 In Swissray, Justice Pathmanathan confronted a key jurisprudential divide within the Commonwealth regarding winding-up petitions governed by arbitration agreements.
 The central question was whether to follow the approach of Singapore’s and Hong Kong’s highest courts or to adopt the Privy Council’s reasoning in Sian Participation Corp (in liquidation) v Halimeda International Ltd [2024] UKPC 16 (Sian).

 Her Ladyship ultimately endorsed Sian but significantly expanded its analytical framework.
-Notably, she emphasized that courts must still account for creditor interests when assessing whether to permit a winding-up petition to proceed—a crucial refinement absent in prior decisions.
+Justice Pathmanathan spent much time in particular emphasizing the fact that private contractual rights should not be subordinated to the public interest that underlies the insolvency process.
+Indeed, her Ladyship's reasoning was referred to with approval by Lady Arden in her 2025 Asian Arbitration Lecture at SMU.

 This judgment marked the first time a Commonwealth apex court grappled with the issue following Sian Participation, providing much-needed clarity on the interplay between arbitration and insolvency regimes.